 The opposite character is all content and no style.
 No one listens at first because it’s so boring, but as time goes by, and messages seep in, people learn that this individual is worth listening to.
 Their impact grows over time.

 Yes, in the sense that his objective is to propose that dance can help explain things and he showed that this is possible and he will have opened many minds to that argument.
 However, he also explained some serious science in the middle of this – how memorable is that?

-So if you say “that’s great” but have a face like a wet week, only about 7% of people are going to believe you, and they’re probably all under 7 years of age.
+So if you say “that’s great” but have a face like a wet weekend, only about 7% of people are going to believe you, and they’re probably all under 7 years of age.
 Most people will look at your face and get your real message.